VIRAL88

 • Postpartum thyroiditis

+Some women may develop thyroid issues after childbirth due to hormonal shifts.
+This is usually temporary but may require monitoring..
 This condition occurs in 5% to 9% of women after childbirth.
 It’s usually a temporary condition.

 • Iodine deficiency